salilab/imp/doc/developer_guide.md

   `create_restraints` functions and performing samping and analysis and displaying the solutions.

 Obviously, not all examples need all of the above parts.
-See [Nup84 example](kernel_2nup84_8py-example.html) for a canonical example.

 The example should have enough comments that the reasoning behind each line of code is clear to someone who roughly understands how IMP in general works.